No "I" in team: End of an era for Europe's rainmakers?

 But JPMorgan seems to have plugged the Hannam-sized hole in its mining coverage, according to bankers, who say two lieutenants are well-placed to step in the dealmaker’s shoes: Adam Brett and Barry Weir.

-Goldman Sachs (GS.N) has generally been able to withstand high-level departures, with the strength of its brand helping to maintain its position as the world’s most active adviser on corporate mergers and acquisitions.
+Goldman Sachs has generally been able to withstand high-level departures, with the strength of its brand helping to maintain its position as the world’s most active adviser on corporate mergers and acqusitions.

 Goldman’s approach is similar to that of its arch-rival Morgan Stanley.